lunchgroup/lunchgroup.github.com/team/eryn.md

     url: http://ride2conquer.tumblr.com/
 ---

-Hi there.
-Thanks for stopping by.

-My name is Eryn Holbrook.
-This is my inaugural Ride to Conquer Cancer and I couldn't be more excited (or scared).
-Did I really sign up for a 320km bike ride from Vancouver to Seattle?
-Looks like I've got a lot of training ahead of me but, with your support, I'll be well on my way to reaching my goals.

-By the way, as you may have heard, I'm riding with a team of friends and colleagues, many of whom work with me at [SFU](http://www.sfu.ca).
-Although we'll be riding together, we have to raise funds individually, so when you make a donation here you'll be supporting me directly.

-Here's how you can help:
+In June of 2012, I embarked on an epic journey from Vancouver to Seattle with one goal: to put an end to cancer.
+It was one of the most challenging experiences I've ever taken on, and I'm excited to push my personal limits again in 2013.
+With the support of my 11-person team, Lunchgroup Heavy Industries, and thousands of others, I'm looking forward to giving it my all.
+This year, I'm dedicated to training hard and riding harder.

+But I can't do it without you.

-* [Donation](http://www.conquercancer.ca/site/TR/Events/Vancouver2012?px=2883391&pg=personal&fr_id=1413) of any amount will help the BC Cancer Foundation to find a cure for Cancer.
-Donation can be made via this webpage or by printing out the donation page and mailing it in (All donations are 100% tax deductible, and are non-refundable and non-transferable.
-Any donations of $10 or more will receive a tax receipt via an email or regular snail mail).
+A donation of any amount will help the BC Cancer Foundation to find a cure for cancer through research and help those struggling with cancer with the latest therapy and treatment.
+Donations can be made via this webpage or by printing out the donation page and mailing it in.
-* Spread the words about this cause of finding a cure for Cancer and/or help us fundraise.
-* [Volunteer](http://va12.conquercancer.ca/site/PageServer?pagename=12_crew) your time to help out with the event

-So, before you leave this page, please consider showing your support by making a [donation](http://www.conquercancer.ca/site/TR/Events/Vancouver2012?px=2883391&pg=personal&fr_id=1413) or [volunteering](http://va12.conquercancer.ca/site/PageServer?pagename=12_crew).
+All donations are 100% tax deductible and any donations of $10 or more will receive a tax receipt.
+If you can't make a donation, please consider donating your time and energy to this important cause.
+On-site volunteers are always welcome!

 I truly believe that, with your generosity, we will conquer this devastating disease.
+Thank you for your support!